amritpurandare/ShowMeCatList/README.md

 # ShowMeCatList
-This is a demo application for coding practice
+This is a demo application for coding practice.